Are you liable? Sexual harassment in the workplace

 In addition, the harassment continued despite an awareness of one of the employees that it caused offence to the complainant.

-Relevantly, Watkins Steel was held vicariously liable.
-The AD Tribunal found that Watkins Steel did not take any steps to prevent the employees from contravening the AD Act.
-The AD Tribunal found that Watkins Steel had no policy to identify and prevent harassment occurring other than the general 'open door' policy.
+Relevantly, the employer was held vicariously liable.
+The AD Tribunal found that employer did not take any steps to prevent the employees from contravening the AD Act.
+The AD Tribunal found that the employer had no policy to identify and prevent harassment occurring other than the general 'open door' policy.

-The AD Tribunal refused to draw any adverse conclusion from the fact that the complainant had failed to complain to persons in authority at Watkins Steel.
+The AD Tribunal refused to draw any adverse conclusion from the fact that the complainant had failed to complain to persons in authority at the steel manufacturer.
 It accepted that he might not have discussed the continuing ridicule because of misplaced bravado about his capacity to deal with the offensive conduct.

 The AD Tribunal concluded that despite the vulnerable disposition of the complaint that on the balance of probabilities based on the medical evidence, it was the misconduct to which the employee was exposed to at his workplace that led to his depressive illness.
 Had he not been harassed then he may have been able to continue in his employment and be capable of dealing with other problems in his life.